decoy/derp-octo-archer/README.md

 #derp-octo-archer

-A github issues viewer written with angularjs.
+A github issues viewer written using angularjs, twitter bootstrap, jquery and github.

 This project is very much a hack-in-progress.
 Please feel free to help make it better!